har-in-air/ESP32_AUTO_WATER/README.md

 E.g. A 500mAHr Li-poly battery gives us 500/0.64 = 781 days.
 Impressive, but we can't use the full battery capacity for two reasons :
 1. VCC is 3.3V and the LDO regulator has a minimum drop-out voltage of 100-150mV.
 So realistically we should only allow for a discharge to 3.5V from the fully charged 4.2V.
 2. As the battery discharges, its internal series resistance increases.
-There is an IxR drop across the battery internal series resistance.
+There is an I.R drop across the battery internal series resistance.
 The ESP32-C3 peak current requirements are ~300mA during wifi transmission bursts.
-If the internal series resistance is high, the additional IR drop will cause a brown-out reset.
+If the internal series resistance is high, the additional I.R drop will cause a brown-out reset.

 <b>I am currently experimenting with a tiny 200mAHr Li-Poly battery. </b>